ZachVerghese/Python-Belt/README.md

     -user cannot change personal information to be invalid registration parameters -user cannot change email to email already in database, unless keeping email the same
 - User is able to like posts once and only once
+- User is able to delete the posts they uploaded
 - Logout feature
 - Deployed